RMCob/homebridge-wyze-robovac/README.md

 ## Configuration

-Use the settings UI in Homebridge Config UI X to configure your Wyze account, or manually add the following to the platforms section of your config file:
+Use the settings UI in Homebridge Config UI X to configure your Wyze account, or manually add the following to the platforms section of your config file.
+See the **`Requirements`** section above for instructions on how to get your API_KEY and KEY_ID:

 ```js
 {